-The IT department is dedicated to maintaining an efficient pension management system that can provide for all operational needs.
+The Information Technology (IT) department is dedicated to maintaining an efficient pension management system that can provide for all operational needs.
 Technology efforts are driven by business goals as well as statutory and pension fund industry mandates.
-During the last fiscal year, the System worked with a project manager and data conditioning vendor to assist with the initiation of a new Pension Administration System.
+During the last fiscal year, the System continued to work with project managers, project oversight, and data conditioning vendors to assist with the new Pension Administration System.
 The System completed the vendor selection and contract process in fiscal year 2021 allowing for the formal initiation of the new Pension Administration System project in early fiscal year 2022.
-Employer Advisory Group meetings continued this past year to communicate upcoming changes in preparation of the new Pension Administration System.
+Employer Advisory Group meetings continued this past year to communicate upcoming changes.
+In addition, the Employer Reporting functionality went live in the new Pension Administration System this fiscal year.